natewatson999/node-virustotal/README.md

 * "publishFileComment" : at least 2 parameters.
 Takes a SHA256 filehash as the first parameter, and the other parameters a space broken comment, and submits them to Virustotal.
 * "rescanFile" : takes a SHA256 filehash and asks Virustotal to rescan it.
 * "getFileReport" : takes a scan_id, and asks Virustotal for the results of said scan.
+* "getUrlComments" : takes a URL, and asks Virustotal for the comments about that URL.
+Private API only.
+* "getFileComments" : takes a filehash, and asks Virustotal for the comments about that file.
+Private API only.
+* "getFile" : takes a filehash and a filename, asks Virustotal for said file, and saves the contents of the file to a file with the filename.

 ### Example
 ```